tcontis/tcontis.github.io/_projects/wire_cutting_machine.md

 Firstly, the 3D-printed wheel attached to the DC motor shaft often comes loose in motion, despite using a wedge.
 Introducing a screw into the shaft could fix this.

-Secondly, the servo lacks precision and consistency when guiding the wire into the cutting or nothcing portions of the wire cutter.
+Secondly, the servo lacks precision and consistency when guiding the wire into the cutting or notching portions of the wire cutter.
 Mechanically, the tube requires better stabilization.
 On the software-side, the servo should use closed-loop control to ensure precision.